vinceskahan/v5wiki/gw1000-recipe.md

 You might have to power cycle the GW1000 to make it see the new IP address.
 Just unplug it, then plug it back in.
 Data should start streaming after a minute or two.

+### Verify the sensor mappings

+The interceptor has a default `sensor_map` that should capture most of the sensor data.
+However, if you deploy many sensors, or if you use a custom database schema, then you might have to modify the `sensor_map`.

+Run the interceptor directly to see which sensors are recognized and which sensors are parsed.
+From that you can figure out what you need to add to the `sensor_map`.

 ### Put the interceptor settings into the weeWX configuration